QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 ```{figure} img/stata-sysuse-auto-3vars-range.png
 ```

-The data is written as a list of `rows` in the order of the variables requested, which in this case is: `foreign mpg rep78` such as the first element:
+The data is written as a list of `rows`/`obs` in the order that the variables are requested, which in this case is: `foreign mpg rep78` such as the first element:

 ```python
 [[0, 18, 2], ...